DTUWindEducation/final-project-la_bombas_del_diablo/README.md

 -new_env_for_BEM\Scripts\activate

 # Step 3: Install dependencies

--pip install "package" (replace "package" with each of the following) or pip3 install "package"
+If you have earlier verions of python

-numpy
+-pip install "package"

-pandas
+If you have python3 use:
-matplotlib
+-pip3 install "package"

-scipy
+(replace "package" with each of the following) numpy pandas matplotlib scipy

-e.g. pip install numpy
+e.g. "pip install numpy pandas matplotlib scipy"